cloudnative-pg/cloudnative-pg/docs/src/faq.md

 PostgreSQL to acquire the "Certified Kubernetes Administrator (CKA)" status from the CNCF certification program.

-**Why isn't CloudNativePG using statefulsets?**
+**Why isn't CloudNativePG using StatefulSets?**

 Most database operators rely on `StatefulSet` resources.
-CloudNativePG instead manages directly the underlying PVC by relying on the selected storage class for dynamic provisioning.
+CloudNativePG instead manages the underlying PVC directly by relying on the selected storage class for dynamic provisioning.
 Please refer to the ["Custom Pod Controller"](controller.md) section for details and reasons behind this decision.